radmiraal/radmiraal.github.io/_posts/2017-12-30-exploring-the-sender.md

 Let's zoom in to Pete.
 Pete is a part of a community.
 His feature request is a contribution, and one being done in plain sight.
 World wide public.
 Maybe Pete is introvert and uncertain, he might have trouble stepping up.
 And then on a saturday morning he sends in the feature request.
 I think at this point Pete is on a really vulnerable position.
 He's stepping out, raising his head.
-Those situations can either make or break people, and many people tend to forget that.
+Those situations can either make or break people, and in many cases people tend to forget that.

 I think a response taken neutral by Pete can be seen as 0 or 1 point, a response taken positively can easily be 2, 3 or even more points.
-A negative one though easily put him back loads of points.
-And in the above example the worst situation would be that Pete would read this message as a disqualification of him as a person because he is different because he is using tool 'x' which the sender (possibly an authority / spokesmen of the community) does not like / see a usecase for.
+A negative one though easily puts him back loads of points.
+And in the above example the worst situation would be that Pete would read this message as a disqualification of him as a person.
+Because he is different because he is using tool 'x' which the sender (possibly an authority / spokesmen of the community) does not like / see a usecase for.
 This basically means he might think he's different, and does not fit the community.